MrBrunotte/worldofshape/README.md

 * Add a blog function for the registered users to communicate with each other.
 * The **Get Discount** button in the 15% discount section needs a discount message displayed in form of a popup with the discount code or message.
 * Add tests to get 100% coverage in all apps.
+* Work on Accessibililty features and make the web page adhere more to the [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) (Web Content Accessibility Guidelines)

 [Back to: _"Table of Contents"_](#table-of-contents)

 ## **TESTING**

+I have conducted both manual and automated testing on the website.

 ### **Automated Testing**